What Is Diluted EPS?

-- Anti-dilutive securities – As of December 31, 2013, 2012 and 2011, the average number of stock options that were anti-dilutive and not included in diluted earnings per share calculations were 1,785,032 , 3,504,608 and 3,063,536, respectively
+- Anti-dilutive securities – As of December 31, 2013, 2012, and 2011, the average number of anti-dilutive stock options not included in diluted earnings per share calculations was 1,785,032 3,504,608, and 3,063,536, respectively.

-- Stock Split Adjustment – As a result of the 2013 Stock Split all historical per share data and numbers of shares outstanding were retroactively adjusted.
+- Stock Split Adjustment – As a result of the 2013 Stock Split, all historical per share data and numbers of shares outstanding were retroactively adjusted.

 - Diluted Earnings Per Share isn’t very popular among investors because it is based on a “what if” analysis.
-But it’s quite popular among financial analysts that want to ascertain an organization’s earnings per share at its truest sense.
+But it’s quite popular among financial analysts that want to ascertain an organization’s earnings per share in its truest sense.

 - The basic assumption behind calculating diluted EPS is this – what if the firm’s other convertible securities get converted into equity shares.

-- Though this idea that all the convertible securities will convert into equity shares is just a fictitious one, still calculating diluted earnings per share helps a potential investor looks through all the aspects of the company’s capital structure.
+- Though this idea that all the convertible securitiesConvertible SecuritiesConvertible securities are securities or investments (preferred stocks or convertible bonds) that can be easily converted into a different form, such as shares of an entity's common stock, and are typically issued by entities to raise money.
+In most cases, the entity has complete control over when the conversion occurs. will convert into equity shares is just a fictitious one, still calculating diluted earnings per share helps a potential investor look through all the aspects of the company’s capital structure.